-The Office of Sponsored Programs at Harvard has created a school-wide policy on Effort Reporting to guide the process of effort certification on sponsored projects.
+The Office of Sponsored Programs at Harvard has created a University-wide Policy on Effort Reporting to guide the process of effort certification on sponsored projects.
 To comply with these guidelines, Harvard has deployed the web-based system, ecrt, to serve as the new tool to facilitate the salary certification and effort reporting process.
 Certification of salaries for all exempt staff, non-exempt staff, graduate research assistants, postdoctoral fellows, etc. whose salaries are supported in whole or in part by federal funds is carried out quarterly, according to the procedures described here.

 The Principal Investigator (PI) of each sponsored project bears the ultimate responsibility for spending awarded funds appropriately, and he or she is uniquely qualified to certify the effort of his or her employees on that project.
 Every quarter, he or she must review the project based certification in ecrt for each of his/her projects and certify that: